devonwigle/art-block/README.md

 ## Features

-- LocalStorage for data persistence
+- Local Storage for data persistence
 - 100% Lighthouse Accessibility Rating
+- Sketching capabilities with a built in canvas

 ## See the Site in Action!